- 2 plans available + optional add-ons

 Yes, we believe home warranties are definitely worth the investment.
 Not only can these home protection plans save customers thousands of dollars, they can give homeowners peace of mind.
 When a covered item breaks under your plan, you can rest assured that an expert will handle the problem in as quickly as 24 hours.
 Some customers have even reported same-day appointments.

-Note: Most home warranty companies aim to schedule service within 48 hours of receiving the claim; however, this process can take longer on weekends and holidays.
+Note: Most home warranty companies aim to schedule service within 48 hours of receiving your claim; however, this process can take longer on weekends and holidays.
 Since it may take a couple of days to dispatch a licensed contractor to your home, contact your home warranty company as soon as you notice an issue with your system or appliance.

 While appliance insurance isn’t mandatory, it gives homeowners peace of mind against costly repairs and replacements.
 It’s a given that systems and appliances will wear down and break over time, so we recommend home appliance insurance for anybody who owns a home.